digitalsoba/pathfinder-ansible/readme.md

 If you using docker you must update your container and install ansible.
 Change hosts to `hosts: localhost` and add `connection: local` to the `.yml` file.

-To get started, clone this repo with `git clone inserturlhereplz`.
+To get started, clone this repo with `git clone https://github.com/digitalsoba/pathfinder-ansible.git`.
 In the terminal, navigate to each lab and complete the challenges.

 ### Lab 1 - Creating a user
 Create a playbook that will update and upgrade apt packages.
 After creating a user name pathfinder.
 Create a home directory for pathfinder, add them to the sudo group, and set bash as their default shell.
 Create a file name hello.txt inside pathfinders directory